mendesrr/bc250-acpi-fix-updated-8c/README.md

 cpupower frequency-info

+//
-To set frequency scaling governor to performance:
+Additionally you can set the frequency scaling governor to performance:

 sudo cpupower frequency-set -g performance